yws-ss/AWS-Kiro-Workshops/Spec-Coding/Kiro-Spec-Workshop.md

 #### You can find more best practices from [here](https://github.com/awsdataarchitect/kiro-best-practices/tree/main/.kiro/steering)

-Create development-standards.md in steering and add following contexts
+Create development-standards.md in global agent steering with following contexts

 ```